Red grapeSommo grape guide

 Tasting Nebbiolo

-• Fruit: Sour cherry, raspberry, rose hip, dried strawberry
+• Fruit: Sour cherry, raspberry, rose hip, dried strawberry, pomegranate

-• With age: Truffle, leather, forest floor, dried herbs, tobacco
+• With age: Truffle, leather, forest floor, dried herbs, tobacco, dried orange peel

 On the Palate

-Light to medium color (deceptively so) with powerful tannins and high acidity.
+Light to medium colour (deceptively so) with powerful tannins and high acidity.
 Full-bodied yet ethereal.
-Typically 13.5-14.5% alcohol.
+Typically 13.5 to 14.5 percent alcohol.
 Young Nebbiolo can be bracingly tannic; aged bottles reveal silky elegance.

 World Regions